Summary

 In 2018, the New River Land Trust received a $1.2 million grant award from the Virginia Outdoors Foundation’s Forest CORE Fund.
 The grant allowed us to purchase the first two properties totaling 552 acres.

 In 2021, the Virginia Department of Conservation and Recreation awarded a $210,000 grant to the Town of Blacksburg that helped NRLT purchase and protect a third property of 205 acres of biodiverse forest habitat.
+In 2023 we raised money to purchase an additional 20-acre property adjacent to Stonecutter's Hollow.

 The Town of Blacksburg will provide long-term stewardship in the form of viewshed protection, preservation of ecological diversity, and recreational opportunities.

-Photos: Michael Carnrike
+Photo: Michael Carnrike

 Organization name